 Industry Benchmarks

 The call center industry standard is 80% of calls answered within 20 seconds.
-That's the gold standard—what enterprise contact centers aim for.
+That's the gold standard—what enterprise contact centers are measuring.

 Your Baseline